freeipa/freeipa/workshop.rst

-  Kerberos service principal; because different kinds of services may be accessed at one hostname, this argument is needed to tell certmonger which service principal is the subject
+  Kerberos service principal; because different kinds of services may be accessed at one hostname, this argument is needed to tell certmonger which service principal is the subject ``-D <dnsname>``
+  Requests the given domain name to appear in the *Subject Alternative Name (SAN)* extension.
+The hostname will appear in the *Common Name (CN)* field but this practice is deprecated, so it is important to also include it in the SAN extension.

 Another important argument is ``-N <subject-name>`` but this defaults to the system hostname, which in our case